-Counselor, The Magazine for Addiction and Behavioral Health Professionals, serves the addiction and mental health fields and is published bimonthly by Health Communications, Inc. The magazine has a readership of nineteen thousand addiction professionals, mental health counselors and therapists, clinical supervisors, social workers, psychologists, psychiatrists, physicians, nurses, prevention specialists, hospital administrators, treatment center staff, program directors, educators, guidance counselors, juvenile justice and criminal justice personnel.
+Counselor, The Magazine for Addiction and Behavioral Health Professionals, serves the addiction and mental health fields and is published bimonthly by California Consortium of Addiction Programs and Professionals (CCAPP).
+The magazine has a readership of nineteen thousand addiction professionals, mental health counselors and therapists, clinical supervisors, social workers, psychologists, psychiatrists, physicians, nurses, prevention specialists, hospital administrators, treatment center staff, program directors, educators, guidance counselors, juvenile justice and criminal justice personnel.
 Counselor features peer-reviewed articles written by professionals in the field of alcohol and drug addiction, as well as professional writers and journalists.

 Unsolicited manuscripts, letters of introduction, and manuscript proposals.
 Authors are encouraged to contact the editor before preparing a manuscript to discuss its contents and outline.